 Sugar production had spread westward through the Mediterranean, from the Middle East to Portugal, in the 13th century.
 The commodity found a strongly expanding market in Europe, where it fetched a high price as a luxury “spice”.

-The crop grew on large farms called “plantations”, where gangs of labourers would work together in teams to cultivate the sugar cane, cut it and pulp it in the plantations’ mills.
-Because the work involved such back-breaking work, sugar plantations in the Middle East had often been worked by slave labour.
+The crop grew on large farms called “plantations”, where gangs of laborers would work together in teams to cultivate the sugar cane, cut it and pulp it in the plantations’ mills.
+Because the work involved such back-breaking work, sugar plantations in the Middle East had often been worked by slave labor.
 Portugal had been one of the few areas in 13th and 14th century Europe where slaves were readily available – from captives taken in the wars with the Muslims in southern Spain.
 By the 15th century, these wars were mostly over, and the supply of enslaved captives was drying up.

 The gaps were filled by enslaved Europeans, often from Eastern Europe (the word “slave” comes from “Slav”, an inhabitant of that region).
 These had been purchased by Italian and Portuguese merchants from slave markets in the Middle East.
 However, these slaves became more expensive after the Black Death of the mid-14th century, which resulted in a severe shortage of workers throughout Europe.
 This was critical in some industries, no more so than in sugar production.

 From an early date, Black Africans, purchased from the slave markets of North Africa, had also been used on the sugar plantations.
 It was a small step for slaves shipped directly in from West Africa to be put to work on the plantations.
-The opening up of a new source of forced labour from West Africa was a welcome development for the plantation owners.
+The opening up of a new source of forced labor from West Africa was a welcome development for the plantation owners.

 One of the main reasons for the Portuguese to explore the West African coast in the first place had been to find gold.
 Sure enough, the Portuguese found local rulers able and willing to trade gold in exchange for cloth, metals and – slaves.
 In the years after the Portuguese first arrived in West African waters, therefore, they set up a trading network along the African coast, based primarily on gold, slave and sugar.